1Department of Obstetrics and Gynecology, Women and Children’s Hospital, Hull University Teaching Hospitals NHS Trust, Hull-02045, England.

 Conclusion

-The standard use of the combined oral contraceptive pill is expected to be associated with a withdrawal bleed which most women would describe as a ‘period’.
-However, an unexpected vaginal bleed, more so associated with passage of fleshy tissue per vagina, can be quite distressing especially in a teenager.
+The standard use of the combined oral contraceptive pill is expected to be associated with a withdrawal bleed, which most women would describe as a ‘period’.
+However, an unexpected vaginal bleed, more so associated with the passage of fleshy tissue per vagina, can be quite distressing, especially in a teenager.

 Incidence

-From the literature, the exact incidence of endometrial/ decidual cast is unknown [8].
-Whilst reported cases are from women of the reproductive age group, there seems to be a prevalence amongst teenagers.
-Cast formation, though a rare occurrence with an obscure aetiology – with a link to oestrogen-progesterone imbalance – has been associated with HMB, following ectopic gestations or miscarriages and, infrequently secondary postpartum haemorrhage [9,10].
-There are also case reports of OCP use in teenage girls with pre-existing HMB provoking a cast expulsion [1,2,6].
-There is no known familial predisposition to formation of endometrial /decidual casts.
+From the literature, the exact incidence of endometrial/decidual cast is unknown [8], and reported cases are from women of the reproductive age group.
+But even amongst this group, there seems to be a prevalence amongst teenagers.
+Cast formation, though a rare occurrence with an obscure etiology with a link to estrogen-progesterone imbalance, has been associated with HMB, following ectopic gestations or miscarriages and, infrequently, secondary postpartum hemorrhage [9-10].
+OCP use in teenage girls with pre-existing HMB, as described in the literature, might provoke a cast expulsion [1-2-6].
+There is no known familial predisposition to the formation of endometrial/decidual casts.

 Pathophysiology